 |Can be used in all class levels:||Can be used in Intermediate, Advanced, Excellent, and Rally Advanced Excellent classes:||Can be used in Excellent, Rally Advanced Excellent, and Master classes:|

-Although performances are timed, completing a course quickly is not the goal.
-Rally is ultimately about the handler and his or her dog working together to execute the specified set of skills, with the dog remaining under control throughout the entire presentation.
+Although performances are timed, quickly completing a course is not the goal.
+Rally is ultimately about the handler and their dog working together to execute the specified set of skills, with the dog remaining under control throughout the entire presentation.

 Another significant part of rally is communication.
-At every AKC Rally level, handlers can use verbal commands to encourage their dog throughout the course, and at lower levels — like Novice, Intermediate, and Advanced — handlers can clap their hands and pat their legs or use other gestures to engage with their dog.
+At every AKC Rally level, handlers can use verbal commands and hand signals to encourage their dog throughout the course, and at lower levels — like Novice, Intermediate, and Advanced — handlers can also clap their hands and pat their legs to engage with their dog.

 As for scoring, each participant begins with a perfect score of 100, and points are deducted along the way.
-Minor deductions range from a dog interfering with his handler’s movement to a dog responding too slowly to a command, while more substantial deductions include incorrectly performing a sign and luring or pleading with a dog to perform the exercises on the course.
+Minor deductions range from a dog interfering with his handler’s movement to a dog responding too slowly to a command.
+More substantial deductions include incorrectly performing a sign and luring or pleading with a dog to perform the exercises on the course.

 An Intro to Classes

-Like with most sports, rally has multiple levels dogs can compete at.
-Here’s what you need to know about the ones at the 2018 AKC Rally® National Championship:
+Like most sports, rally has multiple levels of competition, with five classes available.
+Here’s what you need to know about four of the levels that juniors will be participating in at the 2018 AKC Junior Classic Showcase:

-- Novice: In this class, all exercises are performed with the dog on leash.
+- Novice: In this class, all exercises are performed with the dog on a leash.
 There are between 10 and 15 signs, depending on the course, and it takes three qualifying scores of at least 70 points to earn a title.
-In this year’s championship, 82 dog and handler teams are competing at this level.

-- Advanced: In this class, all exercises are performed with the dog off-leash and one jump is required.
+- Advanced: In this class, all exercises are performed with the dog off-leash, and one jump is required.
 There are between 12 and 17 signs, and it takes three qualifying scores of at least 70 points to earn a title.
-In this year’s championship, 80 dog and handler teams are competing at this level.

 How to Get Started

 If you’re inspired to start training your dog in rally after watching a competition, get connected with your local AKC Club or dog training facility to take a class.
 Instructors will show you how to train your dog to perform the skills required for rally.
-But, it will also take plenty of practice on your own.
-Videos of each skill are available on the rally resources page.
+But it will also take plenty of practice on your own.
+No specialized equipment is required to get started and videos of each skill are available on the rally resources page.

-In order for your dog to compete in an AKC Rally trial, he or she must be at least 6 months old and have an AKC number via AKC Registration, AKC Canine Partners, the Purebred Alternative Listing program, or the Foundation Stock Service for breeds on the road to full AKC recognition.
+For your dog to compete in an AKC Rally trial, he or she must be at least 6 months old and have an AKC number via AKC Registration, AKC Canine Partners, the Purebred Alternative Listing (PAL) program, or the Foundation Stock Service for breeds on the road to full AKC recognition.

-This fast-growing sport is becoming more and more popular every year and is a great option for dogs that are new to competition.
+This fast-growing sport is becoming more and more popular every year and is an excellent option for dogs that are new to competition.
 Plus, rally is an excellent form of mental stimulation for canine companions and a wonderful bonding activity for you and your furry BFF.